Dylan covers 1: top 100 Dylan cover songs

 - Chart size: 100 albums.

-There is 1 comment for this chart from BestEverAlbums.com members and Bob Dylan covered: my top 100 Dylan cover songs has an average rating of 88 out of 100 (from 2 votes).
+There are 2 comments for this chart from BestEverAlbums.com members and Dylan covers 1: top 100 Dylan cover songs has an average rating of 90 out of 100 (from 4 votes).
 Please log in or register to leave a comment or assign a rating.

-"Farewell" was recorded by Dylan in early 1963 as a Witmark & Sons demo and live recordings from the same period have been in circulation on various unofficial recordings (eg A Rare Batch Of Little White Wonder).
-The song was officially released on Dylan's 2010 Bootleg Series Vol. 9 - The Witmark Demos 1962-1964.
+Dylan recorded "Farewell" in early 1963 as a Witmark & Sons demo and live recordings from the same period have been in circulation on various unofficial recordings (eg A Rare Batch Of Little White Wonder).
+The song was officially released almost 50 years later on Dylan's 2010 Bootleg Series Vol. 9 - The Witmark Demos 1962-1964.

 Despite the lyrical sentiment, I don't think a 21 year old Dylan would have ever imagined how far from reality his journey would contradict this line: "With my hands in my pockets and my coat collar high, I will travel unnoticed and unknown".
 [First added to this chart: 06/05/2022]

-"Song To Woody" was recorded on 20 November 1961 and released on Dylan's debut March 1962 'Bob Dylan' album {track 5, side 2}.
+Dylan recorded "Song To Woody" on 20 November 1961 and it was released (side 2, track 5) on his debut March 1962 'Bob Dylan' album.
 Of the 13 songs on the album, only 2 were original songs - the other original song being "Talking New York".
-The belated first live performance of 'Song To Woody' appears to have been at Chicago Stadium on 3 January 1974.

-"Baby I'm In The Mood For You" was recorded by Dylan at Columbia Studios on 9 July 1962 and appeared on unofficial recordings such as 'Talking Bear Mountain'.
+Dylan recorded "Baby I'm In The Mood For You" at Columbia Studios on 9 July 1962 and the song appeared on unofficial recordings such as 'Talking Bear Mountain'.
 The song was officially released on the 1985 'Biograph' box set - which originally consisted of 5 LPs, with "Baby I'm In The Mood For You" landing at track 1 of side 2 on the 4th LP in the set.
-It appears that Dylan has never given a live performance of the song.

 Lyrically, the song is a ramble of images where the rhyming scheme seems to dictate where the next line leads ~ however, it is interesting to note that the third line of verse 4 contains: "Sometimes I'm in the mood, I wanna fly like a cannonball".
 Very shortly after, Bob revisited the 'cannonball' image when in line 5 of verse 1 of 'Blowin' In The Wind' he wrote: "Yes, 'n' how many times must the cannonballs fly...".
 I'm guessing these are the only two instances where Dylan penned 'cannonball' in his songs.
 [First added to this chart: 05/26/2022]

-The song would not surface. officially, until a Witmark & Sons demo recorded in August 1963 was released on the 2010 Bootleg Series Vol 9 - The Witmark Demos 1962-1964.
+The song would not surface, officially, until a Witmark & Sons demo recorded in August 1963, that was eventually released (CD2, song 13) on the 2010 Bootleg Series Vol 9 - The Witmark Demos 1962-1964.

 Dylan's reflections on war can be viewed through these lines: "And I couldn't help to think, through the thunder rolling and stink, that I was just a puppet in a play"; "But the thing that scared me most was when my enemy came close, and I saw that his face looked just like mine".
 [First added to this chart: 05/22/2022]